Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Conclusion

 This work highlights the need to further develop station beam evaluation methods in processing pipelines, incorporate additional electromagnetic effects, and assess their impact across observational domains (baseline, delay, fringe rate, and image) to filter corrupted data and refine calibration algorithms.
-Future work should explore whether specific parts of the band are less severely affected by MC.
+Future work should examine whether certain parts of the band are less affected by MC and extend these investigations to include image-based methodologies.